Modurail/Publications/Operations/2022/Dispatching.md

   * The start time begins when the yardmaster/dispatcher *'grants'* the operator permission (approves the request) to occupy a specific block with a specific consist.

   * The end time (*'grant expiration'*) is simply when the permission expires.
-The operator **must** request permission to either extend the grant or to move and occupy a different block.
+The operator **must** request permission to either extend the grant, move and occupy a different block or completely remove the consist from the layout.
 For example, the operator requests to enter the main yard block from the mainline track 1 block.
 The dispatcher/yardmaster will create a new *'block grant'* for this move.

   * No block grant may be issued without an expiration. **There are no indefinite or permanent grants to occupy any block.**